azurecitadel/azurecitadel/content/alz/day2/customise.md

   * IT-Owner-Contact
   * Service-Application
 * Activity Logs for all subscriptions and diagnostics settings for all resources must be sent to Log Analytics workspace
+* Prevent the creation of Azure HDInsight clusters
 * No M-Series or LS-Series VMs can be deployed
   * Except for the SAP environments
 * Transparent Data Encryption should be enabled on all Azure SQL DBs